Our Top 10 Orlando Restaurants

 This is a place where you dress a bit nicer, so plan accordingly.

 Orlando is the most visited tourist destination in the world, so it makes sense that we have some restaurants that are driving a specific brand message.
 Fortunately, some of them have pretty good food and a nice experience.

-Orlando boasts having the largest Hard Rock Cafe in the world.
-It's massive, raucous and loud.
+Orlando boasts of having the largest Hard Rock Cafe in the world.
+It’s massive, raucous, and loud.
 Better yet, we really like the food here.

 If you aren’t staying at one of the Universal Studios resorts, then prepare for a miserable time getting here.
 Hard Rock Cafe is in CityWalk, which means parking in the awful Universal Studios garage and then getting scanned by security before you take the long walk over to the restaurant.
 Wear comfortable shoes, it’s probably a mile from your car to Hard Rock Cafe.

 Once you get inside, everything comes right.
 The staff is friendly and the music is fun.
 There’s an enormous video wall that’s interactive and plenty of rock memorabilia on display.

 When it comes to the food, it’s pretty solid.
 We don’t go there very often – mostly because of the parking – but we enjoy it once we’re inside.
 Check out our review of Hard Rock Cafe Orlando below.